 Basically, testimonials are the reviews and comments that satisfied customers provide.
 They tell how useful the product or service they used was and how helpful it was to them in overcoming certain challenges.
 You can call them a kind of social proof.

 You can place testimonials on your company’s website in any format.
-Text, video, or audio anything would be suitable.
+Text, interactive video, or audio anything would be suitable.
 They go a long way in boosting sales and building the image of your product or service online.
 There is no better marketing tool than positive feedback from an existing customer.

 The best part about testimonials is that they are fully in your control.
 You are free to choose the ones you want to feature on your website or elsewhere.

-Customer testimonials matter a lot because people are sceptical about purchasing a product or service.
-They are not sure about taking the plunge and searching for social proof as already mentioned above.
+Customer are skeptical about purchasing a product or service.
+They are not sure about taking the plunge and searching for social proof as you already saw above.
 Testimonials of happy customers are helpful in telling them how useful a product/service actually is.